attila-fazekas/kolibrium/README.md

 <a href="https://javadoc.io/doc/dev.kolibrium/kolibrium-selenium"><img src="https://img.shields.io/badge/API_reference-KDoc-blue" alt="KDoc"></a>
 </div>

 Kolibrium is a Kotlin-first library for browser and mobile test automation.
-It wraps Selenium and Appium with idiomatic Kotlin APIs - type-safe element location, structured Page/Screen Objects, smart waits, and a unified test harness - so you write less boilerplate and catch more errors at compile time.
+It builds on top of Selenium and Appium with idiomatic Kotlin APIs - type-safe element location, structured Page/Screen Objects, smart waits, and a unified test harness - so you write less boilerplate and catch more errors at compile time.

 # Design Philosophy

-**Compile-time safety over runtime discovery.** Type errors and invalid configurations are caught before a test runs.
-Sealed class hierarchies and strong typing throughout make this possible without boilerplate.
+**Compile-time safety over runtime discovery.** The type system enforces correct browser configuration — sealed class hierarchies and strong typing prevent mixing browser-specific settings across browsers, so entire categories of mistakes are caught by the compiler rather than during test execution.

 **A single mental model across modules.** Configuration, harness, lifecycle, and extension points work the same way whether you're testing a browser or a mobile app.
 An engineer who knows one module knows most of the other.